jdrumgoole/gdelttools/README.md

 Install the latest version of Python from [python.org](https://www.python.org/downloads/) You need at least version 3.6 for this program.
-Many versions of Python that come pre-install are only 2.7.
+Many versions of Python that come pre-installed are only 2.7.
 This version will not work.

 Now install `gdelttools`